Amritsar–Dharamshala flights to start soon: BJP MP Kishan Kapoor | Business

 The new service has been planned to facilitate tourists from Amritsar, Kapoor told reporters after chairing the meeting of the Airport Advisory Committee here

-The Dharamshala airport, officially known as Gaggal Airport, is located in Gaggal, 12 km from Dharamshala.
-Kapoor, who represents Kangra constituency in the Lok Sabha, said special care will also be taken for cleanliness in the airport and guidelines have been given to take appropriate steps for waste management.
+The Dharamshala airport, officially known as Gaggal Airport, is located in Gaggal, 12 km from here.
+Kapoor, who represents Kangra constituency in the Lok Sabha, said special care will also be taken for cleanliness in the airport and guidelines have been issued to take appropriate steps for waste management.

 ALSO READ